jgonzalezdr/CppUMockGen/MANUAL.md

 #### Generating Mocks

-To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input in the first non-option argument or explicitly with the `-i` / `--input` option, and the path where you want the file with the mocked functions to be generated as output using the `-m` / `--mock-output` option.
-If the output option argument is the path to an existing directory (or ends with a path separator) then the output file name will be deduced from the input file name by replacing its extension with *"_mock.cpp"* and will be generated in that directory.
-If the output option argument is empty it is equivalent to passing the current directory.
-If the output option argument is **'@'**, the mock is printed to the console.
-In other cases the output option argument is considered the output file name.
+To generate mocks from a header file containing the functions that you want to mock, just use the `-m` / `--mock-output` option and pass the path to the header file as input in the first non-option argument (or explicitly with the `-i` / `--input` option).

 CppUMockGen deduces the data types to use with CppUMock from the actual function parameters and return types (see [Mocked Parameter and Return Types](#mocked-parameter-and-return-types)).
 If the API that you are mocking is well designed (e.g. pointers to non-const values are not used for input parameters), CppUMockGen will guess properly in most cases the correct types.
 Nevertheless, mocked data types can be overridden by using `-t` / `--type-override` options to indicate the type of function parameters or function returns (see [Overriding Mocked Parameter and Return Types](#overriding-mocked-parameter-and-return-types) below).